Locations and Appointments

 Dr Avgerinos is an Assistant Professor of Cardiothoracic Surgery at Weill Cornell Medical College and an Attending Surgeon at the Department of Cardiothoracic Surgery of New York Presbyterian - Weill Cornell Medical Center.

-Dr Avgerinos earned his medical degree from Athens Medical School and also obtained a MSc in mechanical engineering from Tufts University and a PhD from the University of Athens.
-He performed his thesis in the research field of robotic laparoscopic simulators with full support from a grant from the National Science Foundation.
+Dr Avgerinos earned his medical degree from Athens Medical School and also obtained a a PhD from the University of Athens.
 He subsequently completed a residency in General Surgery at Mt Sinai Beth Israel Medical Center in New York, where he received multiple awards including the Leon Ginsburg Award for professionalism and clinical outcomes, and the Society of Laparoendoscopic Award for scholarly activity.
 His pursued training in Cardiothoracic Surgery at The New York Presbyterian – Weill Cornell Medical Center and Memorial Sloan – Kettering Cancer Center in New York City and remained at Weill Cornell for a year of advanced fellowship training in Complex Cardiac and Aortic Surgery.
 He was recruited back to the Athens Medical Center in Greece as Chief of Cardiac Surgery where he utilized his skills to develop a large program concentrating on all the areas of cardiac and great vessels surgery.
 Dr Avgerinos is a member in multiple surgical societies, and has published extensively in peer-reviewed surgical journals.
 He is certified by the American Board of Thoracic Surgery, the American Board of Surgery, and the European Board of Thoracic and Cardiovascular Surgery.
+He is a Fellow of the American College of Surgeons and the American College of Cardiology.

 Dr Avgerinos’ clinical interests include all aspects of adult cardiac surgery, including coronary bypass and surgery of the great vessels such as aneurysms and dissections of the entire thoracic aorta.
 He is also quite experienced in mitral valve repair/replacement, aortic valve repair/replacement, minimally invasive and robotic techniques, transcatheter valve surgery (TAVR), and the surgical treatment of atrial fibrillation (MAZE).
-His research interests include aortic surgery and structural heart disease.
+His research interests include aortic surgery and structural heart disease, including TAVR.
+He participates in various clinical programs, such as ECMO, PE treatment, and minimally invasive ablation for atrial fibrillation.

 Insurance Plans Accepted